-The City will grant a leave of absence not to exceed 52 continuous weeks to any employee who has completed 12 months of service with the City for the purpose of the actual care and custody of a child after becoming a natural or adoptive parent.
-The employee shall submit an application in writing, stating the duration of leave requested, to their Department Head for parental leave at least four weeks before the day on which leave is intended to commence except in the case of an employee intending to take maternity leave in which case the employee shall submit their application for parental leave at the same time as their application for maternity leave.
+- i) 52 consecutive weeks of parental leave; or - ii) 54 consecutive weeks combined maternity and parental leave. - a) The City will grant a leave of absence to any employee who has completed 7 months of service with the City for the purpose of the actual care and custody of a child after becoming a natural or adoptive parent.
+The employee shall submit an application in writing, stating the duration of leave requested, to their Department Head for parental leave at least four weeks before the day on which leave is intended to commence except in the case of an employee intending to take maternity leave in which case the employee shall submit their application for parental leave at the same time as their application for maternity leave. - b) Parental leave must commence no later than the first anniversary date of the birth or adoption of the child or the date on which the child comes into the actual care and custody of the employee.
+However, where an employee intends to take parental leave in addition to maternity leave, the employee must commence the parental leave immediately on expiry of the maternity leave without a return to work after expiry of the maternity leave and before commencement of the parental leave. - c) Parental leave shall be considered leave of absence without pay. - d) Sick leave credits will not accrue for any period of time the employee is absent on parental leave. - e) The employee returning to work after parental leave shall provide the City with at least four weeks of notice in writing prior to the date of returning to work except in the case of an employee taking more than 17 weeks of parental leave, in which case at least 12 weeks notice in writing shall be required.

-- b) Parental leave must commence no later than the first anniversary date of the birth or adoption of the child or the date on which the child comes into the actual care and custody of the employee.
-However, where an employee intends to take parental leave in addition to maternity leave, the employee must commence the parental leave immediately on expiry of the maternity leave without a return to work after expiry of the maternity leave and before commencement of the parental leave. - Parental leave shall be considered leave of absence without pay. - d) Sick leave credits will not accrue for any period of time the employee is absent on parental leave. - e) The employee returning to work after parental leave shall provide the City with at least four weeks of notice in writing prior to the date of returning to work except in the case of an employee taking more than 17 weeks of parental leave, in which case at least 12 weeks notice in writing shall be required. - f) Employees who are permanent or who have been full time temporary for a period of not less than two years shall, on return from 20 weeks or less of maternity leave or combined maternity and parental leave of 52 weeks, be placed in the same position occupied prior to the start of the leave.
-Should that position be eliminated during the employee's absence, the employer shall notify the employee and the employee shall exercise her rights as though she had remained in the job.
+f) Employees who are permanent or who have been full-time temporary for a period of not less than two years shall, on return from parental or combined maternity and parental leave, be placed in the same position occupied prior to the start of the leave.
+Should that position be eliminated during the employee's absence, the employer shall notify the employee and the employee shall exercise her/his rights as though she/he had remained in the job.

-All employees not referred to above, including those who take more than 52 weeks of leave shall, at the discretion of the Department, be placed in the position occupied at the time the leave commenced or in a comparable position at not less than the same wages as her position prior to her commencement of leave.
+All employees not referred to above, including those who take in excess of that identified in Article 35-6 shall, at the discretion of the Department, be placed in the position occupied at the time the leave commenced or in a comparable position at not less than the same wages as her/his position prior to her/his commencement of leave.